Conformal mapping based Physics-informed neural networks for designing neutral inclusions: Experiments

-\textbf{Remark on the environments} \quad Traditionally, hyperparameter tuning is important to acquire the PINNs' performance.
+\textbf{Remark on the environments} \quad Hyperparameter tuning is important for achieving the PINNs' performance.
 Since balancing them is much more complicated due to the difficulty of the PDEs, we need to choose the appropriate values to enhance PINNs.
-Here are the brief guidelines for our settings: 1) When we balance the number of collocation points, although the exterior domain is much larger than the interior, fitting the background fields on the exterior domain has been designed to be less complex.
-So we set 4 times of interior points.
-Also, the boundary effect is essential for neutral inclusion, we put more points on the boundary same with the interior's points.
-2) Re-sampling collocation points can lead to the uncertainty of the interface function.
-If we sample again for each epoch, PINNs are hardly adapted for new sample points, especially for the boundary condition loss, which is quite important for the neutral inclusion effects.
-It is also from the experimental results that the results of re-sampling are worse than those of fixed-sampling.
-Hence, we fix the points and proceed to a single epoch.
-3) To control the learning rates adaptively, we use the Adam optimizers so that we can handle the sensitivity of Fourier coefficients much better.
-Since Adam has faster convergence and robustness, they can adjust the learning rates appropriately during the training.
+Here are the brief guidelines for our settings: 1) \textbf{Collocation Points:} Although the exterior domain is significantly larger than the interior, fitting the background fields in the exterior region is designed to be less complex.
+The number of collocation points in the exterior domain is set to be four times that of the interior.
+Since the boundary behavior is crucial for achieving neutral inclusion, the number of boundary points is set equal to that of the interior.
+2) \textbf{Fixed Sampling vs. Re-sampling} Re-sampling collocation points can lead to the uncertainty of the interface function.
+When points are re-sampled, PINNs often struggle to adapt to the new locations, particularly in enforcing boundary condition losses, which are critical for achieving accurate neutral inclusion effects.
+Empirical results demonstrate that fixed sampling yields more reliable outcomes; therefore, collocation points remain constant throughout training.
+3) \textbf{Adaptive Learning Rates} To control the learning rates adaptively, we use the Adam optimizers so that we can handle the sensitivity of Fourier coefficients much better.
+Since Adam has faster convergence and robustness, thereby improving stability and accuracy.

 The following algorithm explains the progress of the CoCo-PINNs and classical PINNs.